Also known as:

 Education and training

-To become a policy analyst you usually need to complete a degree in politics and international relations with a major in an area relevant to the policy field in which you wish to work, for example, environmental conservation, sport and recreation, or culture and the arts.
+To become a policy analyst you usually need to study a university degree.
+While both the Western Australian Government and the Australian Public Service employee graduates from all disciplines through their graduate programs, studying a major in an area relevant to the policy field in which you wish to work, for example, environmental conservation, sport and recreation, or culture and the arts, would be beneficial.